saksham2105/webrock/README.md

 - @InjectApplicationScope this annotation is used to inject application scope(ServletContext) wrapper inside a service as a Field
 - @InjectSessionScope this annotation is used to inject Session scope(HttpSession) wrapper inside a service as a Field
 - @InjectRequestScope this annotation is used to inject Request scope(HttpServletRequest) wrapper inside a service as a Field
-## Precuations to take
-Do not change code of classes present inside a package started with com,Right now I haven't made any jar file for this project so one has to use classes located inside package started with com

 ## Sample Code Examples
 *Example 1-